autarch/presentations/why-do-programmers-love-rust/index.md

 ```

 Note:
+* Example of a manual implementation of a trait that cannot be derived.
 * The `Display` trait is how the curly braces in format string `{}` are implemented.
 * It calls the `fmt` method on the thing in question.
-* Manual implementation of a trait that cannot be derived.

 ------